 I am from out of state, will Connecticut honor my medical marijuana card?

-No, there is no medical marijuana reciprocity in Connecticut, The state only serves qualified Connecticut cardholders at this time.
+No, there is no medical marijuana reciprocity in Connecticut.

 Can I grow my own marijuana at home?

 As of October 2021, qualified medical patients are allowed cultivate up to 6 plants for personal use (3 immature and 3 mature), with a limit of 12 per household.
 Beginning July 2023, recreational users may grow with the same limits.